suzzzal/GSoC-2026-End-Term-Report/README.md

 * **User Experience Improvements :**
   Continue improving the chat interface, conversation handling, and overall usability of the assistant.

+### Why I Chose Pinecone Over Milvus

+I decided to use Pinecone instead of Milvus because with Pinecone the setup was very straightforward, I only needed the database name and host URL, and the vector database was ready to use.
+On the other hand, setting up Milvus was becoming quite tricky and time-consuming.
+At that point, I was repeatedly running into compatibility issues with AI Search and SQLite on my Windows environment.
+I didn't want to spend a significant amount of time troubleshooting the setup, especially when I could use Pinecone and continue working on the main functionality of the project, so I decided to go with Pinecone for the current implementation.

+Milvus is still part of my original plan, and I would like to add Milvus compatibility to the module as future work after GSoC.

 ## Acknowledgment for my Mentor